-Revenue is generated primarily from sales of bearings to the diversified industrial market and the aerospace and defense markets.
-Sales are often made pursuant to sole-source relationships, long-term agreements and purchase orders with our clients.
+Revenue is generated primarily from sales of bearings to the diversified industrial market, the aerospace market and the defense market.
+Sales are often made pursuant to sole source relationships, long-term agreements and purchase orders with our clients.
 We recognize revenues principally from the sale of products at the point of passage of title, which is at the time of shipment.
 In certain instances, however, we recognize revenues under the contract method of accounting.

-Sales to the diversified industrial market accounted for 55% of our net sales for the nine month period ended December 31, 2005.
-Sales to the aerospace and defense markets accounted for 45% of our net sales for the same period.
+Sales to the diversified industrial market accounted for 64% of our net sales for fiscal 2005.
+Sales to the aerospace and defense markets accounted for 36% of our net sales for the same period.
 We anticipate that sales to the aerospace and defense markets will increase as a percentage of our net sales.